RJMetrics/bike-shedding/README.md

 # bike-shedding
 Create a simple bike sharing data dashboard

-# Introduction
-Hi, thanks for your interest in our Front End Engineering position.
-As part of the interview process we'd like you to build a simple dashboard with Indego bike sharing data.

 # Steps
 1. Fork this repo to your personal GitHub profile
 2. Clone this repo to your computer